-If I take any credit for the way my kids have turned out, it is because I modeled for them a love of continuous lifelong learning.
+If I take any credit for the way my kids have turned out, it is because I modeled for them a love of lifelong learning.
 And each of them, by choice, has followed suit.
 Now as adults if they’re curious about something, they investigate.
 If they question something, they look into it.
 If they doubt something, they search for the truth.

 They don’t wait around for others to tell them what to think or do.
 They are self-motivated because they see the direct correlation between cause and effect; action and result; cowardice and regret; wisdom and reward.

 They think for themselves and develop their own opinions yet have learned to play nicely with others.
 Few things are more disturbing than to see people “express” themselves at the expense of someone else or, to “be themselves” in an obnoxious way.

 While none of us is perfect and we all learn from our mistakes at our own pace, some of us learn more easily than others.
 It took my brother, at eight years old, only one time of jumping off a stone wall with an umbrella to learn that cartoons weren’t a reliable source of reality.
 A broken heel reminded him that, unlike our mouse friend, Jerry, an umbrella would not break his fall.
 It’s a good thing he learned quickly, otherwise he might have jumped off a cliff like Wile-E-Coyote with drastically different results!

 And yet, many of us jump off the proverbial cliff over and over, expecting a time-lapsed float instead of the free-fall that plummets us to earth.
 We get hurt by a person or situation, and yet we return time and time again.